RanbirAulakh/Asus-Q501LA-Hackintosh/README.md

 - Boot to Clover --> Options --> Arguments --> `-x DSDT=no DropSSDT=Yes`.
 Then you should able to boot into mac and either fix (in terms of patch) or remove DSDT and SSDT from ``cd /Volumes/efi/EFI/CLOVER/ACPI/patched/`.

 **I got kernel panic bro.
 What should I do now?**
 - It is most likey has to do with your kexts.
 If you have Voodoo or anything related to Voodoo, just remove that and fix permissions using kext utility.
+You do not need Voodoo.

 **How come this does not work?**
 - Bare with me, I am trying to get everything to work.